1823 Senior Administrative Analyst

 What You’ll Be Doing

-The Department of Homelessness and Supportive Housing (HSH) has two temporary-exempt (TEX) vacancies in the classification of 1823 Sr. Administrative Analyst – Real Estate Development.
+The Department of Homelessness and Supportive Housing (HSH) has one temporary-exempt (TEX) vacancy in the classification of 1823 Sr. Administrative Analyst – Real Estate Development.
 Reporting to the Principal Real Estate Development Analyst, the Sr. Administrative Analyst assists in the planning, analysis, and oversight of complex work involving significant accountability and decision-making responsibility for real estate development, negotiation and planning for HSH-supported housing, shelters, and service sites.
 The administrative analyst exercises sound judgment, works independently and takes initiative to implement the strategic goals of HSH.

 Essential Duties and Responsibilities: